ABOUT OUR CAMP

 So what is Arts At Laguna?
 How would you describe it to someone who knew nothing about it?

 Arts at Laguna is a power-packed summer program designed to provide campers with an engaging and affirming experience in the visual and performing arts.
 There are four one-week sessions and each session is organized around a different theme.
-Campers may attend just one week or all four.
-Regardless, our goal is for campers to have the time of their life as they build their sense of artistic-self, as well as their self-esteem in general.
+Our goal each week is for campers to have the time of their lives as they build their sense of artistic-self, as well as their self-esteem in general.
 We describe ourselves as the Arts at Laguna Family as we consciously teach, model, and practice how to coexist in a respectful, safe, loving, and supportive community.
 We have counselors and faculty members in their 20s that joined the Arts at Laguna Family as campers at age 5 and haven’t missed a summer since!

 Must you have experience in performing or visual arts to participate?